Hunter-gatherer

-Hunting and gathering was humanity's original and most enduring successful competitive adaptation in the natural world, occupying at least 90 percent of human history.
+Hunting and gathering emerged with Homo erectus about 1.8 million years ago and was humanity's original and most enduring successful competitive adaptation in the natural world, occupying at least 90 percent of human (pre)history.
 Following the invention of agriculture, hunter-gatherers who did not change were displaced or conquered by farming or pastoralist groups in most parts of the world.
+In Western Eurasia, farming and metallurgical societies gradually replaced hunter-gatherers, but dense forests remained their last refuge until Bronze and Iron Age societies fully overcame them.

+Socially, they were generally egalitarian, emphasizing sharing and resisting hierarchy, though inequalities and divisions of labor existed; women often contributed to hunting as well as gathering.
 Only a few contemporary societies of uncontacted people are still classified as hunter-gatherers, and many supplement their foraging activity with horticulture or pastoralism.

+Archaeological and ethnographic evidence shows wide variation depending on environment, from mammoth steppe hunters in Siberia to semi-sedentary fishers.
+Their diets varied by climate, balancing plant foods, game, and aquatic resources, with fat as a critical nutrient.
+Over time, many bands specialized in particular resources and tools, and some transitioned into agriculture, which led to permanent settlements, governments, and social stratification.
+While most hunter-gatherers eventually adopted farming or were displaced, some groups—such as the San, Pumé, and Sentinelese—continue aspects of this lifestyle today.